-Its often hard for us in New England to understand that in other parts of the good ole’ United States – in this day and time – there are still high kill animal control facilities AND POUNDS that find stray dogs and puppies wandering the streets, found in the parks and town dumps.
-Or that in this year, shelters use gas chambers AND OTHER BARBARIC FORMS to kill barrel fulls of unwanted animals… including beautiful, innocent puppies and kittens, because there simply aren’t enough homes for them.
+Its often hard for us in New England to understand that in other parts of the United States there are still high kill animal control facilities.
+Pounds that find stray dogs and puppies wandering the streets, found in town dumps.
+Or that in this day and age, some shelters use gas chambers and other cruel methods to kill barrel fulls of unwanted animals.
+Including beautiful, innocent puppies and kittens, because there simply aren’t enough homes for them.

-We’d like to share some information about OUR programs and WHERE our puppies come from… so please check out the links for more information.
-We hope this information will bring awareness to the sad situation happening every second of the day in shelters across the United States WHERE 4-6 million ANIMALS ARE KILLED BECAUSE PEOPLE DON’T SPAY & NEUTER THEIR PETS…
+We’d like to share some information about our programs and where our puppies come from.
+Please check out the links for more information.
+We hope this information will bring awareness to the sad situation happening every second of the day in shelters across the United States.
+4-6 million ANIMALS ARE KILLED BECAUSE PEOPLE DON’T SPAY & NEUTER THEIR PETS.

 We are thankful that OUR SHELTER can make a SMALL difference for the ones we can – much like the Story of the Starfish... but all of our staff and volunteers wish we could do MORE…because we know what the sad reality is…and because we receive pleas each week from desperate shelters in the South and Midwest begging us to take their puppies – so they don’t have to fill another barrel of dead puppies.